 2. Mindful nutrition: regular and balanced meals

 While binge eating and food obsession may not be entirely about food, food can certainly be a mediator in the binging process.
-So it’s key to make sure that you’re nourished well.
-Create a structured eating routine by having regular, balanced meals and snacks throughout the day.
+So it’s key to make sure that you’re well-nourished!
+Try to create a routine by having regular, balanced meals and snacks throughout the day.

-Skipping meals or going long periods without eating can trigger hunger and food cravings and increase the chance of a binge eating episode.
-Additionally, restrictive diets, as well as the elimination of entire food groups can lead to increased binge urges.
+Skipping meals or going long periods without eating can trigger hunger and food cravings and catapult you into a binge.
+Alos remember that restrictive diets, as well as the eliminating entire food groups can lead to increased binge urges.

 Aim for balanced meals that include protein, beneficial fats, and fibre.
 This will help keep you satisfied and stabilise blood sugar levels.